Get insider access

 • Mad Catz R.A.T.
 DWS: The Mad Catz R.A.T.
 DWS is a decent wireless gaming option with a design that allows you to customize the length of the mouse and swap out differently shaped side panels.
 However, it's heavier and doesn't perform as well as the Razer Basilisk V3.
 See our review

-• Logitech G705: The Logitech G705 is an excellent wireless alternative to the Razer Basilisk V3, designed explicitly for smaller hands.
-However, it's typically more expensive, it has fewer programmable buttons, and its scroll wheel lacks left and right tilt inputs and a free-scrolling mode.
-See our review
+The Logitech G705 is an excellent wireless alternative to the Razer Basilisk V3, designed explicitly for smaller hands.
+However, it's typically higher in price, it has fewer programmable buttons, and its scroll wheel lacks left and right tilt inputs and a free-scrolling mode.

 Recent Updates